What are the boundaries of the study area?

 What kind of public outreach has been conducted on this project so far?

-The first phase of public outreach is complete.
-A virtual public meeting was held on June 30, 2021.
-A recording of the meeting in English and Spanish can be viewed on the right side of this project page under "Videos".
-The public meeting presentation and a summary of public meeting Questions and Answers is available for review in the same location under "Documents".
-Prior to the public meeting the project team sought input from the project's Technical Advisory Committee (TAC) made up of staff from the City of Aurora, Denver, RTD and DRCOG, as well as the project's Stakeholder Advisory Committee (SAC) made up of local stakeholders representing nearby neighborhoods, employers, schools, and community serving organizations.
-A recording of the first SAC meeting is available under "Videos".
+The first phase of public outreach was completed in June 2021.
+View the recording of the June 30, 2021, virtual public meeting in English and Spanish.
+Review the public meeting presentation and a summary of public meeting questions and answers.
+Prior to the public meeting, the project team sought input from the project's Technical Advisory Committee (TAC) made up of staff from the city of Aurora, Denver, RTD and DRCOG, as well as the project's Stakeholder Advisory Committee (SAC) composed of local stakeholders representing nearby neighborhoods, employers, schools and community-serving organizations.
+View the recording of the first SAC meeting.

-The second phase of public input is underway.
-A second TAC and SAC meeting were held on September 28 and September 30, respectively, to introduce and and solicit feedback on four project alternatives.
+The second phase of public input was completed in the fall.
+A second TAC and SAC meeting were held Sept.
+28, 2021 and Sept.
+30, 2021, respectively, to introduce and solicit feedback on four project alternatives.

-A Family-Friendly Streets Event was held on October 5 between 3:30-6:30 pm to showcase and collect community input on several improvements being considered for 13th Avenue including widened sidewalks, standard bike lanes, separated bike lanes, and crosswalks.
-A virtual (on-line) community meeting was then held on October 7 from 6:00 – 7:30 pm to present the same four project alternatives and solicit participant feedback through small group discussions and four Question/ Answer polls.
+A Family Friendly Streets Event was held from 3:30 to 6:30 p.m.
+Oct.
+5, 2021 pm to showcase and collect community input on several potential improvements for 13th Avenue, including widened sidewalks, standard bike lanes, separated bike lanes, and crosswalks.
+A virtual community meeting took place from 6 to 7:30 p.m.
+Oct.
+7 to present the same four project alternatives and solicit participant feedback through small group discussions and four question and answer polls.

 How can I provide input on this project?

 Please consider attending future public meetings, the details of which will be posted to the events list on this site.
 You may also join the project update list for news and notifications.